 In the following sections, we'll explore the main tools of statistical inference:

-Understanding inference allows us to draw more robust and reliable conclusions from data, which is essential for building and evaluating effective machine learning models.
+Understanding inference allows us to draw more reliable conclusions from data, which is essential for building and evaluating effective machine learning models.